rdinch/MathResourceStudio-Help/docs/exercise-sets/Consumer Math/simple-interest.md

 When checked, this option will display the principal with cents.
 Example: a principal of $3000 will become $30.00.

-CHANGE PARAMETERS FOR THE INTEREST RATE
+## Change Parameters For The Interest Rate

-## Change the range of values
+### Change the range of values for the interest rate

 To achieve values within a set range, set the the high end of the range and the low end of the range.